Irfan-Chowdhury/Task-Management-System-Server-Part-by-Laravel/README.md

 - Yajra Datatable for server side rendering
 - jQuery Aajx for doing all action without reload
 - Sweetalert used for display success or error message
+- A member can not see other task except his.

 ### Manager Credentials
 Email: manager@gmail.com <br>